open-telemetry/opentelemetry.io/content/en/blog/2023/spring-native/index.md

 However, Java agents are
 [not officially supported](https://github.com/oracle/graal/issues/1065) with GraalVM native images today.
-This post presents an OpenTelemetry solution to get telemetry data with Spring Boot native image applications. ## Instrumentation of Spring Boot native image applications - A history of the last months The OpenTelemetry contributors have used the existing OpenTelemetry Spring Boot starter to instrument Spring Boot native image applications with OpenTelemetry without byte code instrumentation.
+This post presents an OpenTelemetry solution to get telemetry data with Spring Boot native image applications.

+## A history of the last months

+The OpenTelemetry contributors have used the existing OpenTelemetry Spring Boot starter to instrument Spring Boot native image applications with OpenTelemetry without byte code instrumentation.
 They have improved the starter in the last months.
 For example, they have added the OTLP log export.
 The OpenTelemetry